 8.3.1.1 General

-The purpose of the Initial Context Setup procedure is to establish the necessary overall initial UE Context including PDU session context, the Security Key, Handover Restriction List, UE Radio Capability and UE Security Capabilities etc. The procedure uses UE-associated signalling.
+The purpose of the Initial Context Setup procedure is to establish the necessary overall initial UE Context including PDU session context, the Security Key, Handover Restriction List, UE Radio Capability and UE Security Capabilities etc. The AMF may initiate the Initial Context Setup procedure if an UE-associated logical NG-connection exists for the UE or if the AMF has received the RAN UE NGAP ID IE in an INITIAL UE MESSAGE message either over this NG interface instance or another NG interface instance, The procedure uses UE-associated signalling.

 Editor’s Note: Further details are FFS.